h-parks/dactyl-keyboard/README.md

 Other changes include:

 * thinner plate.
-* snap-in Alps switch and stabilizer cutouts.
+* snap-in Alps keyswitch and stabilizer cutouts.
 * reversion to 1u outer keys from 1.5u keys in kennykaye fork.
 * wider bezels to accommodate mounting hardware.
 * more column stagger.